legacysurvey/legacysurvey/pages/dr3/catalogs.rst

 OUT_OF_BOUNDS               boolean                            True for objects whose center is on the brick; less strong of a cut than BRICK_PRIMARY
 DCHISQ                      float32[5]                         Difference in |chi|\ |sup2| between successively more-complex model fits: PSF, SIMPle, EXP, DEV, COMP.
 The difference is versus no source.
 EBV                         float32      mag                   Galactic extinction E(B-V) reddening from SFD98, used to compute DECAM_MW_TRANSMISSION and WISE_MW_TRANSMISSION
+CPU_SOURCE                  float32      seconds               CPU time used for fitting this source CPU_BLOB                    float32      seconds               CPU time used for fitting this blob of sources (all sources in this brick with the same blob number)
+BLOB_WIDTH                  int16                              size of this blob of pixels in brick coordinates, bounding box width
+BLOB_HEIGHT                 int16                              size of this blob of pixels in brick coordinates, bounding box height
+BLOB_NPIX                   int32                              size of this blob of pixels in brick coordinates, number of brick pixels
+BLOB_NIMAGES                int16                              number of images overlapping this blob BLOB_TOTALPIX               int32                              total number of pixels from all the images overlapping this blob
 DECAM_FLUX                  float32[6]   nanomaggies           DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggies\ |sup2| Inverse variance oF DECAM_FLUX
 DECAM_APFLUX                float32[8,6] nanomaggies           DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY